WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 [Sliding window protocol](https://en.wikipedia.org/wiki/Sliding_window_protocol)
 topics

-The queue network figures in this articles are excerpts from the book "Quantitative System Performance" by Lazowska, Jahorjan, Graham, and Sevcik, Prentice-Hall, Inc., 1984.
+The queue network figures in this article are excerpts from the book "Quantitative System Performance" by Lazowska, Jahorjan, Graham, and Sevcik, Prentice-Hall, Inc., 1984.
 [Full text of this book is available online.](https://homes.cs.washington.edu/~lazowska/qsp/)